Your vehicle's head gasket is an essential part of the internal combustion process.

 An overheating engine – because of a clogged radiator, faulty fan, or coolant leak - can cause head gasket failure.

-However, a blown head gasket can also cause the engine to overheat.
+A blown head gasket can actually cause the engine to overheat, too.

-Hot exhaust gases can leak into the cooling system or coolant can leak into the cylinders to be burned off as steam – both cases resulting in an overheating engine.
+Hot exhaust gases can leak into the cooling system or coolant can leak into the cylinders to be burned off as steam – both cases can result in an overheating engine.

 If you drive while the car is overheating, this can cause alloy cylinder head warping or steam damage to the catalytic converter – ramping up the repair costs.